-This advice would be well-taken when lighting paintings, particularly works by Leonardo.
-During the hundred of hours I spent working on the Salvator Mundi in my north light studio, I observed that when the light began to fall towards the end of the day, the head assumed a powerful, three-dimensional character, the flesh tones began to glow from within and the figure came to life in an extraordinary way.
+This is useful advice for lighting paintings in general, not only works by Leonardo.
+During the hundred of hours I spent with the Salvator Mundi on an easel in my north light studio, I observed that when the light began to fall towards the end of the day, the head assumed a powerful, three-dimensional character, the flesh tones began to glow from within and the figure came to life in an extraordinary way.
 It was a great privilege to experience this painting as Leonardo himself would have done.
 I have found this is true of other artists.
 Titian’s paintings, for example, are transformed in a similarly marvelous and unexpected way when the light is lowered.
-The high light levels in most museums and galleries flatten images and we cannot appreciate them as the artist meant us to do.
+The high light levels we are accustomed to flatten images and we cannot appreciate them as the artist meant us to do.
 This also speaks to reproductions and to the distortions produced by photo lamps of different color temperatures referred to in the section of this website with the various images that have been made of the Salvator Mundi.

 The Salvator Mundi is painted on a walnut panel measuring 65.5 cm. in height and 45.6 cm in width along the top edge and 45.1 cm along the bottom edge.
 This discrepancy in the dimensions is due to uneven trimming of the reserve along the left side of the panel.

-The wood was identified in 2011 by George Bisacca, Conservator of Panel Paintings, Paintings Conservation Department, The Metropolitan Museum of Art, based on visual inspection.
+The wood identification was made in 2011 by George Bisacca, Conservator of Panel Paintings, Department of Paintings Conservation, the Metropolitan Museum of Art, based on visual inspection.
 In 2018 a group of wood scientists from the University of Florence (Professor Luca Uzielli; Dr. Lorenzo Riparbelli; Dr. Giovanni Signorini) confirmed that the support was walnut based on a study of the features of the grain as seen in the x-radiograph.

-The back of the panel was thinned when it was marouflaged and cradled and today its thickness ranges from 4.5-5 mm.
+The panel was thinned when it was marouflaged and cradled and today its thickness ranges from 4.5-5 mm.
 Other autograph works on walnut panels vary in thickness from 5 to 8mm.
 Leonardo frequently used single planks of walnut as supports for paintings that he began in Milan.
 These include: Portrait of a Musician, the Belle Ferronière, Lady with an Ermine and Saint John.
 The unfinished St. Jerome, although generally considered to have been painted in Florence around 1480, is also on a walnut support.

-With one exception, paintings known to have been painted by Leonardo in Florence are painted on poplar.
+With one exception, paintings believed to have been painted by Leonardo in Florence are on poplar.
 These are: The Annunciation, Ginevra de’ Benci, TheAdoration of the Magi, the Virgin and Child with Saint Anne, and the Mona Lisa (a thin single plank).
-The Virgin of the Rocks in the Louvre was presumably on poplar but was transferred and is now on canvas.
-The Virgin of the Rocks in London, although perhaps begun in Milan, is on a panel made up of poplar planks.
+The Virgin of the Rocks in the Louvre was presumably on poplar but was transferred from its original support and is now on canvas.
+The Virgin of the Rocks in London, although perhaps begun in Milan, is on a panel composed of poplar planks.
 Walnut, because of its cost and weight, would not have been suitable for such a large work.
-The date cannot be established since dendrochronology is not applicable to either poplar or walnut because the annual growth rings are eratic, unlike oak, for which both the date the tree was felled as well as the geographic region can be identified with accuracy.
+Dendrochronology, or tree ring dating, is not applicable to either poplar or walnut because the annual growth rings are eratic, unlike oak, for which both the date the tree was felled as well as the geographic region can be identified with accuracy.
 In any event, dendrochronology provides only a terminus post quem.

 There is a reserve of unpainted wood on three sides of the painting with a slight crest of white ground along the edges of the paint layers.
 As noted above, the left side has been trimmed slightly but a sliver of the reserve remains along the top left edge.
 This demonstrates that the composition has not been cut down, although a tiny fraction may be missing along the lower left.
 The composition is closely cropped: both the blessing hand and the crystal orb were painted right up to the edges of the panel.

 Page with an illustration of a working frame from Paris MSA